-COMMERCIAL PAPER: Short term unsecured promissory note issued by a corporation (including limited liability companies) to raise working capital.
-These negotiable instruments are purchased at a discount to par value or at par value with interest bearing.
+COMMERCIAL PAPER: Short term unsecured promissory note issued by a corporation instruments are purchased at a discount to par value or at par value with interest bearing.
 Commercial paper is issued by corporations such as General Motors Acceptance Corporation, IBM, Bank of America, etc.